hekiller88/Android-Project/README.md

 ## Installation

   Since Android Studio will automatically generate lots of files.

-  Here I only include the most import files which are located in `../app/src/main`.
+  I only include the most import files which are located in `../app/src/main`.

   These files included:
       - AndroidMainfest.xml
       - Java Files (modulo part)